git-ced/gurant/README.md

 # gurant

-Gurant is an OAuth 2.0 Provider, it is an authorization framework based on the [OAuth 2.0 Specification](https://datatracker.ietf.org/doc/html/rfc6749).
+Gurant is an OAuth 2.0 provider built with Typescript/NodeJS.
+It is an authorization framework based on the [OAuth 2.0 Specification](https://datatracker.ietf.org/doc/html/rfc6749).

 Additionally, it also has a built-in authentication using [Firebase](https://firebase.google.com/products/auth).
-Currently, its authentication is opinionated and will only support Firebase.
+Currently, it is opinionated and will only support Firebase.

-Lastly, this project uses [Hasura](https://hasura.io/)'s GrahpQL Engine for handling database and GraphQL communication.
-That would mean that this is database agnostic as long as Hasura supports it.
+Lastly, this project uses [Hasura](https://hasura.io/)'s GrahpQL Engine for handling database queries and mutations.
+That would also mean that Gurant is database agnostic as long as Hasura supports it.

 # Environment Variables